 Why Create a Public Space?

 POPS allows buildings to have more fluid zoning compliance regulations.
-In 1961, the city developed a Zoning Resolution, which regulates which buildings can have residential, commercial, and/or manufacturing purposes.
-This Resolution also initiated POPS, because developers needed an incentive for creating space for public use.
-In exchange for the space given to the public, a building is able to have additional rentable floor area that would otherwise not be allowed.
+In 1961, the city developed a Zoning Resolution which regulates which buildings can have residential, commercial, and/or manufacturing purposes.
+This Resolution initiated POPS because developers needed an incentive to creating public spaces.
+In exchange for the space given to the public, a building is able to have additional rentable floor area.

 The system proves valuable to both the building owner and to the people who interact with the created spaces.
 Privately Owned Public Spaces have taken off in cities across the United States and in other countries as well, particularly the United Kingdom.